-Sudden loss of blood flow resulting from the failure of the heart pump effectively is known as cardiac arrest.
+Sudden blood flow loss resulting from the heart pump’s failure effectively is known as cardiac arrest.
 It is a severe heart condition.
-The heart gives up beating in cardiac arrest, and that is known as sudden cardiac death.
+The heart gives up beating in cardiac arrest, which is known as sudden cardiac death.
 It generally occurs when the heart begins to beat abnormally.
-This cardiac arrest is also known as cardiopulmonary arrest, sudden cardiac arrest (SCA), sudden cardiac death (SCD).
+This cardiac arrest is also known as cardiopulmonary arrest, sudden cardiac arrest (SCA), and sudden cardiac death (SCD).

 What is Cardiac Arrest?